When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 There’s been a recent trend toward cruise lines building spectacular modern terminals and Terminal 25 fits the bill for Celebrity Cruises.
 As home to Celebrity Edge — the fleet’s most modern ship — Port Everglades has a sleek terminal to go along with that ship.

 Toward the southern end of the port, Terminal 26 is perhaps the easiest terminal to get to.
 It’s right along the entrance road at the port.
-Parking is available at the Midport Garage, right across the street from the cruise terminal.
+Parking is available at the Midport Garage (also known as the Palm Garage), right across the street from the cruise terminal.

 Hotels Near the Port